 The future of battery manufacturing is cheap and sustainable

-In Norway, Beyonder is making the next generation sustainable battery cell technology.
+In Norway, Beyonder is making the next generation, sustainable battery cell technology.
 Beyonder is an energy storage technology company creating eco-friendly and high-performance batteries for industrial use.
 The factory in Forus, just outside Stavanger, produces a carbon cathode that enables the Li-ion Capacitor (LiC) to operate at a higher specific power, with greater durability compared to conventional Li-ion batteries.
-However, working with Li-ion still requires a dry room with extremely low dew points and extremely low levels of relative humidity.
+However, working with Li-ion requires a dry room with extremely low dew points and extremely low levels of relative humidity.
 Maintaining these ultradry conditions requires a lot of energy.
-So, if batteries are to become truly sustainable, then there needs to be a more energy-efficient and sustainable way to dry the battery dry room.
+So, if batteries are to become truly sustainable, there needs to be a more energy-efficient and sustainable way to maintain dryness in the battery dry room.

 When dry air needs to be ultradry

-Apart from using new and more sustainable raw materials for battery production, Beyonder also needs to decarbonize the manufacturing process if the batteries they produce are to be truly sustainable.
-When you work with Lithium in a production environment a lot of energy is used to maintain dew points under -50°C (0,2% RH).
+Apart from using new and more sustainable raw materials for battery production, Beyonder also needs to decarbonize the manufacturing process for the batteries they produce to be truly sustainable.
+When you work with Lithium in a production environment, a lot of energy is used to maintain dew points under -50°C (0,2% RH).

-"If we do not have the right humidity, it is potentially hazardous to health, flammable and product hazardous," states project manager Hjoar Falkeid from Beyonder.
+"If we do not have the right humidity, it is potentially hazardous to people’s health, flammable and product hazardous", states project manager Hjoar Falkeid from Beyonder.

 The 165 square meter room is dimensioned for a given number of people, more than usual facilities as prototype production is done manually to test the new battery technology.
-More people also means more humidity.
+A higher number of people means higher humidity.

 The strict requirements also mean that it is extremely important to avoid air leaks in the room.
-All air must enter and disappear out of the room via the dehumidifier solution.
+All air must enter and leave the room via the dehumidifying solution.

 Quality design meets enhanced functionality

-Cotes Ultradry Dehumidifiers using the Cotes Exergic Technology has an innovative design and airflow that enables low temperatures for optimal performance and removes the risk of humidity contamination of the airflows.
+Cotes Ultradry Dehumidifiers using the Cotes Exergic Technology have an innovative design and airflow that enable low temperatures for optimal performance and remove the risk of humidity contamination of airflows.
 The ultradry-air solution uses three rotors that dehumidify the air in three stages.

 How it works

 While other non-Cotes solutions require 130°C or more, Cotes Exergic Technology works with approx. 90°C to extract moisture from the silica rotors.
-Such low temperatures make it possible to choose a combination of sustainable heat sources.
-At the core of Cotes Exergic Technology, it uses hot water to heat the air to 90°C. So how you chose to heat the water is up to you and makes it possible to choose a range of sustainable energy sources at your disposal.
-This enables huge savings in CO2 emissions related to running the dry rooms and in some European countries we see carbon reduction of up to 95%.
+The lower temperature makes it possible to choose a combination of sustainable heat sources.
+At the core of Cotes Exergic Technology, is the use of hot water to heat the air to 90°C. How you chose to heat the water is up to you, making it possible to choose from whatever range of sustainable energy sources are at your disposal.
+This enables huge savings in CO2 emissions related to running the dry rooms and in some European countries, we are seeing carbon reductions of up to 95%.

-The drying process also requires cooling before each silica rotor where the air is cooled down to approx. 10°C. This makes the adsorption rotors more efficient so if you have a CO2 heat pump installed you can utilize both the heating and the cooling, saving even more energy.
+The drying process also requires cooling before each silica rotor where the air is cooled down to approx. 10°C. This makes the adsorption rotors more efficient, so if you have a CO2 heat pump installed, you can utilise both heating and cooling, saving even more energy.

 Using a combination of sustainable energy sources cuts carbon footprint and reduces OPEX